HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 ### HCL DX on AWS Marketplace now available

 === "Containers"
     HCL DX Cloud Native is live and listed in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-xxxuhyr7adj3a).
-This simplifies procurement and allows you to manage your software through one centralized account.
+This allows customers with AWS agreements to simplify procurement and manage their software through one centralized account.
 For customers who purchase DX through the Marketplace as a containerized product offering, you can download the latest DX 9.5 container images and Helm charts.
 For instructions on how to deploy HCL DX acquired from the AWS Marketplace, see [AWS Marketplace Helm deployment](../../deployment/install/container/helm_deployment/aws_marketplace_helm_deployment.md).

 ### New parameter for configuring HAProxy networking